TX OU at the Cotton Bowl Stadium

 The Red River Showdown is played in the Cotton Bowl on the grounds of the State Fair of Texas in Dallas.
 The Cotton Bowl is one of the few old-fashioned bowl stadiums left in America, and can pack in over 92,000 fans on TX/OU game day.
-The OU Texas game is the biggest game played there each year, but the legendary stadium also hosts the First Responder Bowl, which started off as the TicketCity Bowl.
 Tickets are divided evenly between OU and UT fans, with the fan bases split down the middle of the stadium in Sections 6 and Section 24.

-Numbered sections 1-36, each section will go up to row 42.
+The Cotton Bowl lower-level sections include Sections 1-36, which ring the field.
+Each section has approximately 42 rows.
 Along the sideline the overhang from the upper-deck creates a shaded area which fans prefer to get out of the sun.
 The one downside to sitting under the overhang is there are some concrete poles which you must look around to see the action on the field.
 The Cotton Bowl is a throwback stadium, so you definitely feel closer to the field when you are in the lower rows of the lower-level.
 Fans in the endzone sections are typically looking over their schools band and/or spirit groups.

-Numbered sections 101-144, with sections going up to row 34.
+The upper deck of the Cotton Bowl includes Sections 101-144, which each have 34 rows.
 The upper-level sideline sections are part of the existing Cotton Bowl stadium structure, but the upper-level endzone sections on each side were added to the building in more recent years.
-The view of the field from the upper-deck is good.